Denis-Herdt/Homeautomation/README.md

 ```

 ### GoogleCalendar parser
-To enable the GoogleCalendar-parser, you have to install the **Google-API python-client**
+To enable the GCal-parser, you have to install the **Google-API python-client**
 ``` sh
 sudo pip install --upgrade google-api-python-client
 ```
 Afterwards execute **smartlab/configurations/GCal-Parser/gcal_parser.py**.
-If the Server does not provide a GUI, add the parameter --noauth_local_webserver.

 A webbrowser will open where you have to verify the access with **iki.wgt@gmail.com**.

-If needed, get client_id and client_secret at **https://console.developers.google.com/project/openhab-parser/apiui/credential**.
-Sign in as **iki.wgt@gmail.com** and see **openHAB-Client**.
+If the Server does not provide a GUI, add the parameter **--noauth_local_webserver**.
 # Make changes

 ### Add devices
 * Connect the device with the controller
 * Add to smartlab/configurations/items/zwave.items
 * Add to smartlab/configurations/sitemaps/default.sitemap
-* Add to smartlab/configurations/rules/emoncms.rules
+* Add to smartlab/configurations/rules/emoncms.rules (if wanted to log values)

 ### Update openHAB and HABmin
 * Save smartlab/configurations/
 * Download and unzip openHAB **runtime** and **addons** at **http://www.openHAB.org/getting-started/downloads.html**